-Our global commitment to diversity is simple - we want to create and maintain a workplace where all our people can achieve their best, regardless of individual differences.
+Our global commitment to inclusion is simple - we want to create and maintain a workplace where all our people can achieve their best, regardless of individual differences.

 We have key business priorities that focus on diversity and inclusion.
 We expect all our people to understand the importance of these priorities and, where possible, contribute to their achievement.
 All people have undertaken inclusion training and all leaders are expected to recognise and challenge unconscious bias.
-We have global gender diversity measurable objectives set and agreed by our Board.
-Our current gender diversity objectives are based around: